On this page

 Bequests, gifts and funding

 An incorporated association can invest a bequest, or gift, given through a will.
 It can also borrow money and operate a bank account in its own name.
 It's sometimes easier for an incorporated association to obtain government funding due to the association's stable structure.

 Consumer Affairs Victoria (CAV) allows you to conduct many of the transactions related to incorporated associations online, such as purchase an incorporated association extract using your credit card.

-Incorporated associations are subject to the Associations Incorporation Act 1981.
+Incorporated associations are subject to the Associations Incorporation Reform Act 2012.

 Register as an incorporated association

 Hold a meeting with members to vote on whether your organisation wants to incorporate.

 A majority of votes must be obtained to authorise a person, who is at least 18 years old and lives in Australia to incorporate the association and approve proposed rules that comply with the Associations Incorporation Reform Act 2012, or approve the adoption of model rules.